elenderg/PAL-1000/instruções de compilação.md

 `If the term is empty, exit.`

-`If the term's variable is nil, abort with "_I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`

 `Add another fragment given the save eax tag and the term's variable.`